• Skip to primary navigation

 Then add all your chicken bone broth and bring to a boil.
 Skim off any foam that may rise to the top.

-After bringing soup to a boil, reduce heat to medium and add several sprigs of fresh thyme tied together with kitchen string, or you can add about 1/2 teaspoon of dried thyme.
+After bringing your soup to a boil, reduce heat to medium and add several sprigs of fresh thyme tied together with kitchen string, or you can add about 1/2 teaspoon of dried thyme.

 Also add 1/2 teaspoon of crushed red pepper.
 Cover and cook until the potatoes are soft, about 15 minutes.